narendradotg/Googletrends-PythonAPI-CI/README.md

 # googletendsapi
-Generate google trends using python
+Generate google trends using python for the given key words